dsoto/ENSP-337-notes/combustion.md

 ## Carbon Tax

+To create a market signal, you have to assign a monetary value to carbon.
+The social cost of carbon calculations attempt to sum the costs created by carbon emissions.
+Carbon taxes or cap and trade programs add a cost to transactions involving carbon.

+One question we ask is how much does a carbon tax change the cost of services being delivered.

-- currently about 13 USD/tonne CO2 equivalent
-- How much would this change the cost of one therm of natural gas?
+If a carbon tax is currently about 13 USD/tonne CO2 equivalent, how much would this change the cost of one therm of natural gas?
+How about your monthly gas bill during the winter?

 ## Caveat

+You need to be careful when you encounter numbers on carbon emissions.

 - Some carbon dioxide emissions are listed as the mass of carbon
 - Others are listed as the mass of carbon dioxide